Jota-C-Boilerplates/CLI/DotnetCLI/Commands.md

 ### Dot Net CLI
-- `dotnet new gitignore`: Create a new gitignore template basado
+- `dotnet new gitignore`: Create a new gitignore template for .Net projects
 - `dotnet run`: Run app using Kestrel Server.